electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/_index.md

 ## Audi e-tron model year changes

-For every new model year, and sometimes in between there have been done updates to the Audi e-tron.
+For every new model year, and sometimes in between, Audi has done updates to the Audi e-tron.

 We have structured information about the different changes done since production start.

-We also have a list over service updates.
+We also have a list of service updates.

 [Go to model year changes section](mychanges)